 When adopting and rehoming is not possible, find out if your community or vet is involved in TNR.
 This strategy requires humanely trapping outdoor cats, spay or neuter, then return it to its area.

 Take note that before returning the strays to its natural habitat, these felines should have already been given a health check and proper vaccines.

-Spaying and neutering are likewise necessary so that these cats are no longer reproducing.
+Spaying and neutering at the right age are likewise necessary so that these cats are no longer reproducing.
 TNR considers too the level of socialization of each cat.
 Socialized felines and kittens are allowed to be adopted.
 While for adult feral cats, these cats are brought back outdoors.

 Eventually, in time, its colony size will decrease.
 You can recognize sterilized or TNRed cats through its clipped ears.
 Ear clipping makes it easy for caretakers to identify sterilized cats to avoid re-doing the surgery.

 How Do You Differentiate Stray And Feral Cats?

 If you want to know how to recognize the kind of cat that you came across, it is difficult, but here are some pointers:

 Stray cats simply mean cats that were once domestic pets but for some reason have become abandoned or lost.
 These are socialized cats, however, once they lose their homes, they also lose human contact and dependence.